PotHix/pothix.github.com/content/post/stats-nov-2017.md

 [![Activity data for this month by Mi-Fit app](/images/stats/2017/nov/activity.jpg "Activity data for this month by Mi-Fit app")](/images/stats/2017/nov/activity.jpg "")

 According to this data, I can conclude that I had a daily average of **6.3k** steps (190625/30).
-It was kinda disappointed, it's below my average.
+It was kinda disappointing as it's below my average.
 I will work on it for the next month. :)

 And these are my steps each day: